juntbr/coinsmart-challenge/README.md

 I developed it in only four days.
 So in my opininion after developing it, I could refactor my archtecture to sync firebase websockets requests inside application folder (redux), then I would have a more testable code, with 100% reliable testing.

 Then I would add: <br /> ● I can interact with received messages in a channel and reply to them.
 Actually this is a really cool feature to develop.

+I could also improve web perfomance, however the google lighouse score for the website it's good, almost 90 points.